 All students are under the care of the Joint College Principals.
-They are assisted in looking after the children by their resident Deputy and the three College Matrons.
+They are assisted in looking after the children by their resident Deputy Housemistress and the three College Matrons.

-The Principals and their Deputy oversee the students’ well being, as well as personal and academic progress.
+The Principals and Deputy HM oversee the students’ well being, as well as personal and academic progress.
 The Matrons are responsible for daily and routine health matters, such as ensuring hygiene, dispensing medicines, organising doctors’ appointments, communicating with the King’s Health Centre.

-The College has its own small medical area, but students also have access to the well-equipped King’s Health Centre run by a team of fully qualified nursing sisters.
+Students have access to the well-equipped King’s Health Centre run by a team of fully qualified nursing sisters.

-Qualified counsellors are available for all students.
+The College’s qualified counsellor is available for all students.